ASGuard-UCI/FlyTrap/README.md

 bash download.sh
 ```

-The checkpoints are organized as follows, if you used the above commands to download the checkpoints, it's already in the correct place.
+The checkpoints are organized as follows: if you used the above commands to download the checkpoints, they're already in the correct place.
 ```
 ├── ckpts/
 │   ├── torch_bdd100k.pth